FalianWanlin/falian-creator-ui/README.md

 ## 🔐 License & IP Rights

+This software and content is protected under a Custom Non-Commercial License (CNCL v1.0).
+Unauthorized use will result in legal action.

 This project is released under a **Custom Non-Commercial License (CNCL v1.0)**.
 ✅ This repository is open for viewing and learning purposes only.
 🚫 Any form of AI model fine-tuning, redistribution, or code mining is strictly prohibited.